bhadaitvidya-code/First-project-/README.md

 🚀 Always learning and building **real-world projects**
 🌱 Exploring **open-source** and collaborative coding

-💡 *Improving skills and experimenting in coding and tech*
+💡 *Improving skills and experimenting in coding and tech*.